-This topic describes how CSE transforms incoming raw messages into Records.
-For each message received, CSE creates a Record, or in rare cases, multiple Records.
+This topic describes how Cloud SIEM transforms incoming raw messages into Records.
+For each message received, Cloud SIEM creates a Record, or in rare cases, multiple Records.

 Overview of processing steps

-A Record contains the information from an incoming message, transformed and enhanced in a variety of ways to enable and enhance the CSE rule evaluation process.
+A Record contains the information from an incoming message, transformed and enhanced in a variety of ways to enable and enhance the Cloud SIEM rule evaluation process.
 The processing steps include:

 - Key-value pairs are extracted from messages.

-- Source-specific fields are mapped to CSE schema attributes.
+- Source-specific fields are mapped to Cloud SIEM schema attributes.